 |Associated Procedure||Liposuction of the love handles and upper abdomen for further enhancement of the abdominal shape.||Similar to Conventional Abdominoplasty||Similar to Conventional Abdominoplasty||Liposuction and buttock lift|

-Abdominoplasty can be combined can be combined with the following :
+Abdominoplasty can be combined with the following :

 - Liposuction and fat grafting to breasts and face